-BLOOM: Faith, Fashion, and Business Empowerment Series Spotlight JeFreda R. Brown
+BLOOM: Faith, Fashion, and Business Empowerment Series Spotlight: Dr. JeFreda R. Brown

 Style + Life + Fashion has launched a new empowerment series!
 Titled, BLOOM focuses on faith, fashion, and business; spotlighting dynamic women that are movers and shakers in the community.

-Today’s feature will spotlight Financial Literacy Educator, Business Consultant, and DBA student, JeFreda R. Brown.
+Today’s feature will spotlight Financial Literacy Educator, and Business Consultant, Dr. JeFreda R. Brown.

 - Explain why Financial Literacy is such an important topic for women of all ages.